webpro/grunt-release-it/README.md

 # Grunt Release It!

-Interactive release task for Git repositories.
-Optionally release a build to distribution/component repository.
+Interactive release tool for Git repositories.
 Publish to npm.
+Optionally build and release to a distribution/component repository.

 Automatically increments version in package.json, commit, tag, push, publish, done.

-Grunt plugin for the stand-alone [Release It!](https://github.com/webpro/release-it)
+This is the Grunt plugin of [Release It!](https://github.com/webpro/release-it)

 ## Getting Started